Vuyisile Mini Workers Schools

 Funded by the Friedrich Ebert Stiftung (FES), each School brings together approximately 40 participants from a range of unions - mainly from East London, Gqeberha (Port Elizabeth) and Uitenhage - as well as from other workers' organisations - mainly from the Sundays River Valley - for five days of discussions and debates.

 The participants are fully-funded, and attend the School in Makhanda (Grahamstown).
 NALSU delivers the Vuyisile Mini Workers School in partnership with the Departments of Sociology and Industrial Sociology, and Economics and Economic History, at Rhodes University, Makhanda.

-There was no Vuyisile Mini Workers School in 2020 due to the lockdowns, but the School resumed in 2021.
+Activities were halted in 2020, due to the lockdowns, but the Vuyisile Mini Workers School resumed in 2021.
 The next School will take place in November 2023, once again supported by our partners, the FES.

 The Annual Neil Aggett Labour Studies Lecture, a public event, is also linked to the Vuyisile Mini Workers School.

 Last Modified: Fri, 08 Sep 2023 10:43:09 SAST